jonahollis/toxin-finder-web-app/README.md

 - [X] - print one result to dom
 - [x] - print all results to dom
-- [ ] - print total results found to dom
+- [ ] - print total number of results found to dom
 - [ ] - add telephone number to result item
+- [ ] - add errors messages to invalid inputs
+- [ ] - add "back to top" arrow

 ## Find More